syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/XPTaskBar/Through-Designer.md

 title: Through Designer
 description: overview
 platform: windowsforms
-control: Navigation Package
+control: XPtaskBar
 documentation: ug
 ---
-## Through Designer
+# Through Designer

 In this tutorial, we will create a simple XPTaskBar.